MaiJi97/Leetcode/java/200_NumberOfIslands/README.md

 ## Method 2: DFS / Matrix Traverse through recursion

 DFS matrix traverse through recursion.
-We have a helper method that takes in additional information regarding the current state, ie: the x and y axis of the current block.
-In the main method we iterate through each block of the matrix and find connected blocks as an island.
-In the helper method, break the recursion when the block is 0 / all the blocks have been visited / we reach the border of the matrix and then add 1 to the final result because we've found another island.
+We have a helper method that takes in additional information regarding the current state, ie: the x and y axis of the current cell.
+In the main method we iterate through each cell of the matrix and find connected cells as an island.
+In the helper method, break the recursion when the cell is 0 / all the blocks have been visited / we reach the border of the matrix and then add 1 to the final result because we've found another island.
 Else we call the method recursively on its neighbors to keep finding elements in the same island.
 What are the neighbors?
-They are the four adjacent blocks that is not 0 / have not been visited / have not reached the border of the matrix.
+They are the four adjacent cells that is not 0 / have not been visited / have not reached the border of the matrix.

 Time Complexity: O(m * n)